Helge Langli

 Helge Trygue Langli (born 22 November 1944) is a former motorcycle speedway rider from Norway.
 He earned 4 caps for the Norway national speedway team.

 Career

 Langli made his British leagues debut in 1969, when he joined the Newcastle Diamonds for the 1969 British League season.

-He did not ride in Britain again until 1975 when he joined the Oxford Rebels for the 1975 British League season as a replacement for Hasse Holmqvist.
+Langli did not ride in Britain again until 1975 when he joined the Oxford Rebels for the 1975 British League season as a replacement for Hasse Holmqvist.
 His 1975 season at Oxford ended slightly early after he fell down a flight of stairs.

 His appearances for his country included participating in the 1975 Speedway World Team Cup and he finished runner-up in the Norwegian Individual Speedway Championship the same year.

 Family

-His younger brother Tormod Langli was also a Norwegian international rider.
+Langli's younger brother Tormod was also a Norwegian international rider.